 Areti Grigoriou MSc, N.Sc, R.PD(Hom), RNP is paracticing applied Neuroscience and Neurofeedback, Biofeedback, Clinical Homeopathy, Naturopathy, Holistic Nutrition, Muscle re-education and training with EMS Miha Bodytec in Cambridge.

 "I started my career as Agronomist working in the field when I had my first experience with "dis-ease."

 I tried Conventional Medicine and was met... [read more]

-I am one of 2 psychologists working in the area of optimal performance training to enable clients raise their game and/or overcome issues which hold them back whether it's in life in general, work issues or sport.
+I am one of 2 psychologists working in person and remotely to enable clients manage a range of issues which hold them back whether it's in life in general, work issues or sport.

-We have years of experience of assessing issues facing people and providing evidence in legal... [read more]
+We have years of experience of assessing issues facing people and providing evidence in legal proceedings as well as... [read more]

 I am an integrative psychotherapist and counsellor.
 I have over thirty years experience in many settings including clinical psychology, personal psychotherapy and group therapy.
 I also use hypnotherapy and NLP if required.
 I am a qualified EMDR therapist.

 I believe that everyone has the potential to overcome any of the... [read more]